ImreOlajos/SID-Article/SID-Article.md

 Setting high resonance can lead to distortions as the magnified signal's level approaches the limits presented by the 9V/12V power.

-The low nybble has 3 bits dedicated to turn the filter on/off for the separate
+The low nbble has 3 bits dedicated to turn the filter on/off for the separate
 channels: bit 2 (value 4):channel 3, bit 1 (2):channel 2, bit 0 (1):channel 1.
 The number of selected filtered channels has a small effect on the cutoff and resonance, but it's not very noticable.